 Property interests in Davis have acquired and held major, strategically located aggregations of agricultural land just outside the City.
 Meanwhile, the City has been facing budget challenges stemming from issues such as limited diversity in the retail sales base, removal of property and equipment from tax rolls because of UC Davis commercial leases, limited commercial land base, a heavily renter-oriented housing stock, and continued retail leakage.
 Drawing focus to the City's tepid tax receipts, the City's populace continues to demand high levels of service in line with the community's desirable quality of life.
-As discussed in this report, the proposed Innovation Centers have the potential to be a financial boost to the City's coffers, but only if these projects are nurtured from the outset to ensure that they successfully develop into full-fledged centers of R&D and advanced manufacturing capable of matching the contributions of firms such as Schilling Robotics and DMG Mori, which make significant contributions to the City's General Fund through high assessed values and B2B sales and use tax receipts.
+As discussed in this report, the proposed Innovation Centers have the potential to be a financial boost to the City's coffers, but only if these projects are nurtured from the outset to ensure that they successfully develop into full-fledged centers of R&D and advanced manufacturing capable of matching the contributions to the City's General Fund through high assessed values and B2B sales and use tax receipts.